glueckpress/stringintelligenz/readme.txt

 == Upgrade Notice ==

 = 0.2.0 =
-We removed gender stars (“Autor*in”) in favor of displaying both genders with a slash (“Autorin/Autor”).
+We removed gender stars (“Autor*in”) in favor of displaying female and male genders with a slash (“Autorin/Autor”).
 “Zugangsname” got re-named to “Profilname”, and roles got functional instead of personal names.
 Got feedback?
 Join the [forum](https://wordpress.org/support/plugin/stringintelligenz/)!